Grammys 2021: 12 things to know, from Megan Thee Stallion and Cardi B’s performance to Beyoncé’s historic wins

 There’s a tradition, too, of White artists dedicating their Grammy wins to artists of color — although some efforts have been more ham-handed than others.
 Following his 2014 win for rap album of the year, Macklemore was slammed for texting Kendrick Lamar that Lamar “was robbed” and “should have” won the category (and then publicly sharing said text).

-In 2017, when Adele’s “25” triumphed over Beyoncé’s “Lemonade” in the record of the year category, the British singer said she couldn’t “possibly accept this award” and proclaimed, somewhat clumsily, that “my artist of my life is Beyoncé.”
+In 2017, when Adele’s “25” triumphed over Beyoncé’s “Lemonade” in the album of the year category, the British singer said she couldn’t “possibly accept this award” and proclaimed, somewhat clumsily, that “my artist of my life is Beyoncé.”
 The controversy reached a fever pitch that year because, as Richards wrote, Beyoncé’s album “wasn’t just a superstar’s sharpest, riskiest, most politically charged work; it was also the third-highest-selling album of 2016.”

 Selena’s ‘tribute’ was lacking